asharov/git-hammer/README.md

 [![PyPI](https://img.shields.io/pypi/v/git-hammer)](https://pypi.org/project/git-hammer/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

----
-NOTE: If you have been using Git Hammer prior to December 4th, 2019, your database is obsolete, and unfortunately you will need to rebuild it if you want to use the current version.
-This is because a necessary change in the database schema could not be automatically migrated from the old version.
-Git Hammer has now been set up to support database migrations better, and this situation hopefully won't happen again.
-My apologies for the inconvenience.
----

 Git Hammer is a statistics tool for projects in git repositories.
 Its major feature is tracking the number of lines authored by each person for every commit, but it currently includes some